Henry Lee Higginson: Later life

 On January 25, 1915, Higginson was a participant in the first transcontinental telephone call along with Thomas Watson, Alexander Graham Bell, Theodore Vail and Woodrow Wilson.
 The telephone Higginson used is now located at the Spark Museum of Electrical Invention.

 In 1916, he accepted election to honorary membership in Phi Mu Alpha Sinfonia music fraternity.

+Death

-He died on November 14, 1919 and was buried in Mount Auburn Cemetery in Cambridge, Massachusetts following funeral services that were later described as "gala obsequies."
+He died on November 14, 1919, and was buried in Mount Auburn Cemetery in Cambridge, Massachusetts, following funeral services that were later described as "gala obsequies."
 One cousin's tribute described him: "He always seemed to me like the old knight of the castle–a part he played in some theatricals–giving sympathetic, spirited advice and inspiration of high example to the apprentice squires."